 Aside from that, perhaps the most important factor is that I have time to think—and lots to do with the thinking.
 I teach part-time; thus, there are days in the week when I am planning lessons and correcting student work but not running around.
 Last year, I also taught part-time but had an enormous challenge: 270 students and three new philosophy courses that I had designed.
 It took all I could do just to keep up with the grading, and I was generally exhausted.
 This year, other teachers took over the ninth-grade philosophy course.
 I provide them with the materials, but they teach the classes.
-I teach “only” the tenth-grade ethics course and the eleventh-grade political philosophy course.
-Teaching them for the second time in a row is a delight; they are more solid and more flexible at once.
-The students have been doing inspiring work; reading their homework is a treat (as it was last year).
+I teach the tenth-grade ethics course and the eleventh-grade political philosophy course.
+Reading the students’ work is a delight (as it was last year).

 These great conditions come at a cost: the half-time salary.
 If I were teaching full-time, I would have more classes, more assigned duties, and less room for the intellectual and creative work.
 I would also be better off financially.
 Weighing the two options, I would rather have less money and more intellectual space—but it’s sad that I have to choose.
 Teaching should be treated as a thinking field.
 Teachers’ schedules should not be crammed and hectic, nor should every moment of the day be programmed.